-Another large area of related research has addressed the problem of multitarget tracking (e.g. [1, 3, 2, 7]).
+Another large area of related research has addressed the problem of multitarget tracking (e.g. Bar-Shalom, Blackman, Fox et al.).
 This problem is concerned with computing the trajectories of multiple targets by associating observations of current target locations with previously detected target locations.
 In the general case, the sensory input can come from multiple sensory platforms.
 Our task in this paper differs from this work in that our goal is not to calculate the trajectories of the targets, but rather to find dynamic sensor placements that minimize the collective time that any target is not being monitored (or observed) by at least one of the mobile sensors.